 PACIFIC NORTHWEST REGIONAL ECONOMIC CONFERENCE 2025

 The 59th annual PNREC in Bellingham will focus on the next decade – where will we be in 2035 as the regional economy adapts to a changing climate and the wide bands of uncertainty created by emerging technologies such as artificial intelligence?
-We look forward to receiving your proposals in response to our upcoming call for papers and presentations.

 Dates: